 All nationalities allowed to visit Belize before the pandemic are welcome, as long as they follow the following protocols: Provide a negative (PCR only) Covid test performed within 96 hours of arrival.
 Belize also accepts the results of rapid antigen tests, although they need to be taken within 48 hours of travel.
 Both types of test are applicable to everyone over the age of five.
 If you are traveling to Belize from India or Bangladesh, you are prohibited from entry at this time.

 - You can provide a PCR test taken within 96 hours prior to traveling.

 - You can provide a rapid antigen test taken within 48 hours prior to traveling.

-— Belize Tourism Board (@belizevacation) March 2, 2021
+— Belize Tourism Board (@belizevacation) September 1, 2021

 Guatemalan citizens and legal residents arriving without a COVID-19 test will have to quarantine for two weeks under the supervision of the Health Ministry.
 Tourists arriving without a COVID-19 test, proof of vaccination, or proof of recovery will be denied entry.